 During the first quarter of 2025, the quinoa prices in Brazil reached 2350 USD/MT in March.
 Brazilian producer prices, including those for agricultural products, generally decreased, potentially signaling a shift in the economic landscape.
 Moreover, changes in trade policies created uncertainty and impacted consumer prices.

 The report provides a detailed analysis of the market across different regions, each with unique pricing dynamics influenced by localized market conditions, supply chain intricacies, and geopolitical factors.
 This includes price trends, price forecast and supply and demand trends for each region, along with spot prices by major ports.
-The report also provides coverage of FOB and CIF prices, as well as the key factors influencing the quinoa prices.
+The report also provides coverage of FOB and CIF prices, as well as the key factors influencing quinoa prices.

 Q2 2025: